 Onward to Shiraz

-Woke up in Tehran.
+Morning in Tehran.
 After a horrible excuse of a coffee in Jamali Alley, the morning was kick-started with a fierce taxi ride through Tehran.
 I enjoyed chatting with the driver who really hated the city and played loud music.
 We drove past the gigantic Azadi Tower, which looked more like a white Sauron tower than a monument of freedom.
+As expected, the ride actually ended up with a car crash, making a big dent in my passenger door.

-The ground outside the entrance was filled with tombstones for which families of the deceased paid a small fortune.
-A woman released gold fishes into a nearby pool, left-overs from celebrating the new year last week (according to their calendar the new year corresponds to March 20 of the Gregorian calendar), where gold fishes in a bowl represents a happy life.
+The ground outside the entrance was filled with tombstones, which cost a small fortune for the families of the deceased.
+A woman released gold fishes into a nearby pool, as a traditional wish for a happy life.

-Walked north through Melli park where we saw a lot of tents.
-The Iranian people sure loves to picnic.
+Walked north through Melli park where there was a lot of tents, as the Iranian people sure loves to picnic.
 I tried the odd local specialty Faloodeh, some sort of frozen starch lime juice with rose water.
-Weird but not bad!
+Weird but not bad.

-Our path led us to Aramgah-e Hafez, where the beautiful tomb of national poet Hafez bringed lots of people into the night.
+Our path led us to Aramgah-e Hafez, where the beautiful tomb of national poet Hafez brought lots of people into the night.

 - Related blog post: Hunting for kebab in Shiraz